SDCA-tool/sdca-website-deploy/README.md

 In the future, new versions of PostGIS may be released.
 If it is desired to upgrade to a later full version, careful attention should be given to the release notes.
 In some cases this may mean exporting and re-importing the data, though this is probably best done by just running the build script to generate the data freshly.

+The system will not send out any e-mails routinely.

+## Security

+The server should remain secure as long as it is kept patched regularly.

+The site is entirely read-only, as there is no user-submitted data.
+Uploading of GeoJSON schemes is done purely client-side and does not result in any data written to the server.
+Accordingly, routes for denial of service attacks are very limited.